sayanarijit/sayanarijit.github.io/src/site/blog/self-improvement-framework.md

 The entire framework in its most simple form looks like this:

 > **_Define how a successful positive day looks like based on personal values.
 Then make a habit of living up to that definition as closely as possible.
 Minimise the control of enemies, depend on allys when needed.
-Don't forget to recite personal values and re-think what to change and what to keep_**.
+Don't forget to recite personal values and re-think what to change._**.

 Personally, for me A successful positive day would look like this: